getdokan/plugin-developer-course/docs/wordpress/07-wp-cli.md

 ## Next Steps

-Continue with [Advanced Plugin Development](08-advanced-plugin-development.md) to learn complex plugin patterns and techniques.
+Continue exploring WordPress development with the other guides in this section.

 ---